Duration: 15 Nights & 16 Days

 Day 06 Jaisalmer

-We visit the Jaisalmer Fort, built in year 1156 by Rawal Jaisal.
-Perched on 80m high hill.
-It is the only 'Living Fort' in India & within its ramparts has an enchanting cow-web of narrow lanes dotted with some lovely Havelis (Mansions), Palaces & beautifully sculptured Jain Temples of the 12th-15th century AD & of course skilled artisans & ubiquitous camels.
+We will visit the Jaisalmer Fort, built in year 1156 by Rawal Jaisal.
+Perched on 80m-high hill.
+It is the only 'Living Fort' in India & within its ramparts has an enchanting cow-web of narrow lanes dotted with some lovely Havelis (Mansions) and Palaces.
+Beautifully sculptured Jain Temples of the 12th-15th century AD crafted by skilled artisans are feast for an eye & not to forget the ubiquitous camels.
 We also visit the magnificent Patwon Ki Haveli and Gadisagar Lake.

 Evening we drive down 40 km away from Jaisalmer to Sam to enjoy a Camel Ride on the Sand Dunes while the sun sets down.

 Day 07 Jaisalmer – Jodhpur - Rohetgarh (330 Km / 7 Hrs)

 Today we drive down to Rohetgarh en route visiting Jodhpur.
 Jodhpur, a bustling desert city is the second largest city in Rajasthan & has landscape dominated by the massive Mehrangarh Fort topping a sheer rocky ridge.
 We visit the Mehrangarh Fort, one of the most impressive & formidable structures anywhere in India.
 Later visit Jaswant Thada, a cluster of royal cenotaphs in white marble built in the year 1899 AD in memory of Maharaja Jaswant Singh II.
 Continue your drive to Rohetgarh and check-in at Fort upon arrival.